 - 1. The student may have a meeting with an administrator. - 2.
-The student may be referred to the Counselor or to mandatory Counseling. - 3.
+The student may be referred to the Counselor or mandatory Counseling. - 3.
 The student may have all privileges suspended, including extracurricular activities. - 4.
 A letter may be sent, or a phone call made to the student's parents. - 5.
-The student may be referred for mandatory drug screening, and/or to a substance abuse program. - The student may be required to make appropriate restitution for the offense committed. - 7.
-The student may be subject to suspension from the school building and/or activities. - 8.
+The student may be referred for mandatory drug screening or substance abuse programs. - 6.
+The student may be required to make appropriate restitution for the offense committed. - 7.
+The student may be subject to suspension from the school building and activities. - 8.
 The student may be given mandatory community service hours to complete after school or on Saturdays.